 This study will evaluate the current methodology for developing the Bicycle and Pedestrian element of the CAMPO MTP, and will recommend updates to the methodology, classification system and prioritization of improvements.
 The study will include a national scan of best practices for this work.
 The study will evaluate the projects currently identified in the Statewide and Regional Tiers to determine whether this tier system should be modernized or refined.
 The study will evaluate the classification of on- and off-road facilities, and will conduct a deficiency analysis of the region's bicycle and pedestrian network.
 Key network gaps and priorities for projects will be identified.
-Amendment 1 of this UPWP reduces the budget for this project in FY 23 to allow additional time for internal preparation work to be completed.
+Amendment 1 of the FY 23 UPWP reduced the budget for this project in FY 23 to allow additional time for internal preparation work to be completed.
+This study is anticipated to be completed during FY 24.
+Amendment 1 of the FY 24 UPWP accounted for actual expenditures in FY 23, removed extraneous FY 23 funding and included that funding in FY 24 to match the project schedule.